Frequently Asked Questions:

-I usually set the camera precariously on a ledge somewhere and set the timer (this is not the recommended procedure, as once the camera fell and broke our pricey external flash — not pretty!!)
+I usually set the camera precariously on a counter somewhere and set the timer (this is not the recommended procedure, as once the camera fell and broke our pricey external flash — not pretty!!)
 If my kids or husband is home, I ask one of them to take them (the preferred method but not always convenient.)

 4. Do you really look that put together all the time?

 Uh, no. Just ask the neighbors.
 I have plenty of days that I throw on sweats or stay in my workout clothes.
 But I do try to shower and fix up more often than not.
 I feel so much better and I’m much more productive when I take the time to get dressed.

 5. Do you really change your purse to match every outfit?